sql-machine-learning/elasticdl/CONTRIB.md

 If you made any changes to the ElasticDL code, you will need to rebuild the image.
 The first build may take some time, the subsequent builds should be very fast.

-## How to Use End-User Docker
+## How to Use ElasticDL Docker Image

-The following command runs a multi-threaded training job in a container, using a pre-made user module and pre-built MNIST dataset, both of them are provided with the end-user Docker image.
+The following command runs a multi-threaded training job in a container, using a pre-made user module and pre-built MNIST dataset, both of them are provided with the image.

 ```bash
 docker run -it --rm \